Tenth Acre Farm

 Sweet Alyssum in Edible Landscaping

 The low-growing habit of sweet alyssum makes it a great border plant.
-It is an annual, but will often self-seed.
-Although there are many colors of sweet alyssum and I regularly use them all, white sweet alyssum attracts the most beneficial insects.
+It is an annual, but often self-sows.
+Although there are many colors of sweet alyssum, white sweet alyssum attracts the most beneficial insects.

 Did you know the leaves and flowers of sweet alyssum are edible?
 They make a peppery addition to a fresh garden salad.
-I would recommend only eating the alyssum if you grow it from seed yourself.
-Alyssum is often bought in flats at flower nurseries, where growing practices generally include chemical fertilizers and pest control.
+However, I recommend only eating sweet alyssum if you grow it from seed yourself.
+That’s because when grown at flower nurseries, it may be subjected to chemical fertilizers and pest control.

 Root Partitioning